 Measurement, Reporting and Review

-Based upon the information obtained from our own procurement activities and from our "Top" Suppliers, we will provide annual reports to the Managing Director, Purchasing Director, Health & Safety Director and the Head of Sustainability.
+Based upon the information obtained from our own procurement activities and from our "Top" Suppliers, sustainability will be integrated into annual reports to the Managing Director, Head of Procurement.
+Health & Safety Director and the Head of Sustainability.

 Business Ethics